-On the campus of Princeton University, there are a number of summer programs for high school students that are hosted by the university.
+On the campus of Princeton University, there are a number of summer programs for high school students that are hosted by Princeton University.

 High school students get the opportunity to have a first-hand look at the university’s campus and the different amenities there, despite the fact that these are not directly organized by the university.

-Because many of these programs are targeted at gifted learners, they are perfect for early learners who are ready to delve deeply into topics such as coding, debate, journalism, and others.
+Because many of these programs are targeted at gifted learning, they are perfect for early learners who are ready to delve deeply into topics such as coding, debate, journalism, and others.

 W.E.B.
 DuBois Scholars Summer Institute